os-assignments/os-assignments.github.io/versions/v1/content/prerequisites/mips-and-mars/example-programs.md

 ## The mips-examples repository

-Before you continue you should already have cloned the `module-0-mips-examples` repository.
+Before you continue you should already have cloned the `mips-examples` repository.
 If you have not done this already, follow these [instructions](clone-repository) before you continue.
 For each of the example files in the repository: